 I used shiitake mushrooms for the sauce which, for me, is one of the most flavorful varieties of mushroom.
 If you prefer something with a milder flavor and aroma, use oyster mushrooms or whatever your preference is.

 The amount of ingredients given below should yield enough for ten people IF the spaghetti dish is only one of many main dishes to be served.
 If it is the only main dish, the yield would be good for six to seven people depending, of course, on how much each person can consume.

-- 250 g. of ground meat (I used pork but you can substitute beef, chicken or turkey)
+- 250 grams ground meat (I used pork but you can substitute beef, chicken or turkey)